• Skip to primary navigation

 • Add in the tomatoes , drained cannellini beans & oregano

 • By now the pasta water should be boiling.
-Add a big pinch of salt and the pasta.
+Add a big pinch of salt into water and add the pasta.

 • Add the wine (if using) & nutritional yeast to the sauce.